Pittston man sentenced for posting sex videos of ex-girlfriends

 County detectives in court records alleged Spangenberg downloaded images of child sex abuse materials he saved on his cellular phone.

-Sklarosky permitted Spangenberg eligible to be on the prison's work release program.
+Sklarosky permitted Spangenberg to be eligible to be on the prison's work release program.